Sociology/Anthropology (SOA)

 SOA 141.
 The American Dream.
 3 Hours.

 This course examines various perceptions of "The American Dream" via essays, works of fiction, and political theory focused on socio-economic systems and in particular, capitalism.
 The course involves a significant amount of reading and involves in-depth discussions regarding the ways in which the capitalist framework shapes the American value system.
-Course Information: This course fulfills a general education requirement at UIS in the area of Freshman Seminar and a general education requirement at UIS in the area of Social and Behavioral Sciences.
+Course Information: This course fulfills a general education requirement at UIS in the area of First-Year Seminar and a general education requirement at UIS in the area of Social and Behavioral Sciences.

 SOA 191.
 Musics of the World.
 3 Hours.